Say goodbye to plain old gray concrete

 According to Paris, “Achieving the color of the mind’s eye is the toughest problem we face.
 Often the client has an impression of what the color will be, but the concrete may not realize it.
 Living up to expectations is difficult.”

 It’s catching on

 Adding color increases the price over non-colored concrete, but it is less expensive when factoring in labor costs over other coloring methods.
 And “integral color is considered a natural product,” says Maycock.
 “It’s natural characteristics and inconsistencies are its beauty.”
 That may be another reason it is being used more and more.
 Integrally colored concrete allows structures and hardscapes in the landscaping to blend with the environment.

 Hoover observes, as you travel around the country, you see different colors used.
-“The colors used in Virginia can be completely different than what’s used in other parts of the country.
+“The colors used in Virginia can be completely different than what’s other parts of the country use.
 Slate colors are used more in areas where natural slate is common.
 Designers are looking at the natural environment and selecting coloring agents that match or compliment the natural environment and existing structures.”
 In the southwest, you’ll tend to see colors that match adobe; in New York, brownstone.
 It is important to know that most manufacturers offer custom color design services.

 “There’s a perception that colored concrete is not good in freeze-thaw climates, or that it has to be protected,” says Paris, “but there’s no difference, as long as the concrete has sufficient air entrained.”

 “Coloring concrete is more an art than anything else,” observes Hoffman, “You need to know what the client wants and how to achieve it.”